How To: Choose a Water Heater

 While we often take a hot shower or bath for granted, it’s important to note that up to 20% of a household’s annual energy expenditures come from heating hot water.
 That makes it the second largest utility expense in the home, according to the U.S. Department of Energy, averaging around $400 to $600 per year.
 If you are looking to install a new hot water heater—or replace an existing one—the type, size and efficiency of the unit you choose will have a big impact on its performance and long-term savings.

-Tankless units, also known as “on demand” water heaters, turn on only when hot water is required.
+- Tankless water heaters (also known as “on demand” water heaters) turn on only when hot water is required.
 With no holding tank, the system is not only more compact—typically 20″ wide by 28″ long by 10″ deep—but more efficient since it is not storing a reserve of hot water (or compensating for its subsequent heat loss).
 Tank-style water heaters are usually less expensive than tankless units, but tankless models generally last longer: a traditional water heater usually lasts 10 to 13 years, while tankless water heaters can last up to 20 years.

-An indirect-fired water heater gets hot water from a boiler or furnace, which heats water that is then transferred through a heat exchanger located in the storage tank.
+- Indirect-fired refers to water heaters that get hot water from a boiler or furnace and then heat water by transferring it through a heat exchanger located in the storage tank.
 The energy stored by the storage tank allows the furnace to turn on and off less often, which can save energy and money.

 If you are replacing an existing water heater, you may be able to tackle the job yourself.
 “Replacing an old water heater with a newer comparable model is something a DIYer may be able to accomplish,” explains Daniel O’Brian, a technical expert from online retailer SupplyHouse.com.
 “Provided the venting, voltages, and fuel type match up, you would simply shut off the gas and electric, isolate the heater, drain the tank (carefully as the water may still be hot), disconnect it from the system, and swap it out for the new one.”